surifirstpin/Acubi_documentation/Version.5/Reports.md

 ## Pivot

-Multiple dimensions in a report data are often easier to look at, when you pivot one of the dimensions horizontally and display group based data for the field to which pivot is applied.
+Multiple dimensions in a report data are often easier to look at when you pivot one of the dimensions horizontally and display group based data for the field to which pivot is applied.
 <b>Pivot can be applied in 2 ways :</b>

 <b>a.</b> To apply pivot <b>before retrieving</b> the data, Click on pivot icon at field selection.
 (Refer image 6)